011 341 9480

 “Combating syndicates needs partnerships with insurance companies,” says DeKlerk.
 Though these partnerships are slowly growing, more are needed.

-Data collection for short-term insurance incidents is more difficult than data collection for life insurance.
+Data collection for insurance incidents is more difficult than data collection for life insurance.
 This is why this part of the insurance industry needs to firmly collaborate and intentionally share information.

 “The industry needs to share data and information in order to stop fraud in its tracks, as it stands not enough is being shared so individuals can get away with numerous claims on one incident,” says DeKlerk.

 He says insurers and consumers need to be aware of the fact that the use of digital devices, and advancements in the digital space with improvements such as smart cars, implanted medical devices, and smart homes, increases vulnerabilities.
 When it comes to cybercrime in work places or at home, the weakest link is always humans.

 “As an industry we must come together to talk about the cybercrime of tomorrow, personalise it, make individuals understand its impact,” says DeKlerk, adding that on top of partnerships or collaboration, education in this sphere is also paramount.

 Alexandra Schudel from Chubb agrees saying that risk starts with the individual.
 She says the onus is on individuals and businesses to protect their information from ease of access.
 Schudel however says there are opportunities for businesses within cyber risk, especially in the insurance space.
 Policies can be developed and redeveloped to cover both individuals and businesses from cyber risk.
 She stresses that cyber risk is not discriminatory -- any and everyone is at risk with data and connectivity forming the cornerstones of this type of risk.

 “Not everyone is insured entirely for cyber risk because data is not an actual asset,” she says.
 “A policy that ring-fences the specific risks around cyber is needed.”